Triangular prism: As a uniform prism

-If the base is equilateral and the lateral faces are square, then the right triangular prism is semiregular.
+When all edges are equal in length, its bases and its lateral faces are all equilaterals and squares, respectively.
+Hence, the triangular prism is semiregular.
 A semiregular prism means that the number of its polygonal base's edges equals the number of its square faces.
 More generally, the triangular prism is uniform.
-This means that a triangular prism has regular faces and has an isogonal symmetry on vertices.
-The three-dimensional symmetry group of a right triangular prism is dihedral group D_{3h} of order 12: the appearance is unchanged if the triangular prism is rotated one- and two- thirds of a full angle around its axis of symmetry passing through the center's base, and reflecting across a horizontal plane.
-The dual polyhedron of a triangular prism is a triangular bipyramid.
-The triangular bipyramid has the same symmetry as the triangular prism.
+This means that a triangular prism has regular faces and has a symmetry of mapping any two vertices known as isogonal.
 The dihedral angle between two adjacent square faces is the internal angle of an equilateral triangle π/3 = 60°, and that between a square and a triangle is π/2 = 90°.

 The volume of any prism is the product of the area of the base and the distance between the two bases.
-In the case of a triangular prism, its base is a triangle, so its volume can be calculated by multiplying the area of a triangle with the length of the prism:
+In the case of a triangular prism, its base is a triangle.
+The area of a triangle is the half product of its base b and its height h, formulated as 1/2bh.
+Since the triangular prism has a distance l between two triangular bases, the general formula for its volume is: